The impact of gas accretion and AGN feedback on the scatter of the mass-metallicity relation: Sample and measurements

 To compare the strength of the clustering across different galaxy sub-samples, we calculate the relative bias, $b_{rel}(r_{p})$, by comparing the correlation function of a specific sub-sample, $w_{sub}(r_p)$, with the correlation function of the entire sample, $w_{all}(r_p)$:

 Following \citet{berti21}, we calculate the relative bias on a "one-halo" scale of 0.1 $h^{-1}$ Mpc < $r_p$ < 1 $h^{-1}$ Mpc and a "two-halo" scale of 1 $h^{-1}$ Mpc < $r_p$ < 10 $h^{-1}$ Mpc.
+The calculations are made using the default cosmology in \verb|Corrfunc| which has $\Omega_m=0.302$.
 By selecting these scales, we can analyse separately effects relating to the relation between satellites and their central galaxies (one-halo scales), and those connected to the clustering of galaxies pairs in different halos (two-halo scales).

 The relative bias is calculated for each bootstrap resampling.
 We adopt the mean over these repetitions as our measured $b_{rel}$ and calculate the error on this value to be $\sqrt{N_b/(N_b-1) \times \sigma_{b_{rel}}^2 }$, where again $N_b$ is the number of bootstrap repetitions, and $\sigma_{b_{rel}}^2$ is the variance of the relative bias across the $N_b$ repetitions.